shivannis/xandr-docs-public/xandr-docs/articles/monetize/managing-creative-templates.md

   creatives that can use the template, such as banner.
 - **Template Owner**: The name of the person who created the creative template.
-  Xandr is the owner of all standard templates.
+  Microsoft Advertising is the owner of all standard templates.
   Your network owns all custom templates.
 - **State**: The status of the creative template, which is either **Active** or **Inactive**.